Guilty Gear X

 Final Words:

-I remember being very impressed with the game when I first got my hands on it... but for me, it didn't have the lasting appeal that other (more traditional) 2D fighting games have.
-I could tell the game had bark and bite however... and featured a fighting system that's easy to pick up and play but difficult to master.
+I remember initially being very impressed with GGX when I first got my hands on it... but for me, the game just didn't have the lasting appeal that other (more traditional) 2D fighting games had at the time.
+I could tell GGX had bark and bite however... boasting a fighting system that's easy to pick up and play but very difficult to master - like any good fighting game.

-The bizarre characters are no doubt the main draw of the series, and are no doubt some of the wildest and most intricately designed fighting game characters to date.
-The best part is, there's likely a character or two that you'll find to your liking.
+The intriguing characters are no doubt the main draw of the series, and are definitely some of the wildest and most intricately designed fighting game characters to date.
+The best part is, if you have any previous experience with other famed 2D fighters... there's most likely a GGX character or two that you'll find to your liking.